ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/LAMGrids.rst

 In order to set up the workflow and generate an experiment with the SRW Application, the user must choose between various predefined :term:`FV3`-:term:`LAM` grids or generate a user-defined grid.
-At this time, full support is only provided to those using one of the four predefined grids supported in the v2.1.0 release, but other predefined grids are available (see :numref:`Section %s <PredefGrid>` for more detail).
+At this time, full support is only provided to those using one of the four predefined grids supported in the v2.2.0 release, but other predefined grids are available (see :numref:`Section %s <PredefGrid>` for more detail).
 Preliminary information is also provided at the end of this chapter describing how users can leverage the SRW App workflow scripts to generate their own user-defined grid and/or adjust the number of vertical levels in the grid.
-Currently, this feature is not fully supported and is "use at your own risk."
+Currently, these features are not fully supported and are "use at your own risk."

 Predefined Grids
 =================
-The SRW App v2.1.0 release includes four predefined limited area model (:term:`LAM`) grids.
-To select a supported predefined grid, the ``PREDEF_GRID_NAME`` variable within the ``workflow:`` section of the ``config.yaml`` script must be set to one of the following four options:
+The SRW App v2.2.0 release includes five predefined limited area model (:term:`LAM`) grids.
+To select a supported predefined grid, the ``PREDEF_GRID_NAME`` variable within the ``workflow:`` section of the ``config.yaml`` script must be set to one of the following five options:

 * ``RRFS_CONUS_3km``
 * ``RRFS_CONUS_13km``
 * ``RRFS_CONUS_25km``
 * ``SUBCONUS_Ind_3km``
+* ``RRFS_NA_13km``

-These four options are provided for flexibility related to compute resources and supported physics options.
+These five options are provided for flexibility related to compute resources and supported physics options.
 Other predefined grids are listed :ref:`here <PredefGrid>`.
 The high-resolution 3-km :term:`CONUS` grid generally requires more compute power and works well with three of the five supported physics suites (see :numref:`Table %s <GridPhysicsCombos>`).
 Low-resolution grids (i.e., 13-km and 25-km domains) require less compute power and should generally be used with the other supported physics suites: ``FV3_GFS_v16`` and ``FV3_RAP``.

 .. _GridPhysicsCombos: